vkamenar/implib-sdk/SECURITY.md

 # Security Policy

 The following security policies are applicable to the **ImpLib SDK** source code, documentation and releases.
-Please, follow these rules if you wish to contribute to the project.
+Please, follow these rules if you wish to report a vulnerability, request an enhancement or otherwise contribute to the project.

-## Goods practices to follow
+## Good practices to follow

 :warning: **Never store credentials information into source code or config file in a GitHub repository**
 - Block sensitive data being pushed to GitHub by git-secrets or its likes as a git pre-commit hook